Lie groups of controlled characters of combinatorial Hopf algebras: Instructive examples of controlled character groups

 where $f^{(m)}$ denotes the $m$th \Frechet derivative.
 Now we can define for an element $a \colon \RT \rightarrow \K$ in the Butcher group, $y \in U$ and $h \in \R$ a formal series

 called \emph{B-series}.
 The $\sigma (\tau)$ are the so called symmetry coefficients (used to normalise the series).
-As $f$ is usually fixed in advance, the dependence on $f$ will be suppressed in the notation of elementary differentials and B-series. \end{defn} The B-series $B_f(a,y,h)$ corresponds to a numerical approximation of a power series solutions of the ordinary differential equation
+As $f$ is usually fixed, the dependence on $f$ will be suppressed in the notation of elementary differentials and B-series. \end{defn} The B-series $B_f(a,y,h)$ corresponds to a numerical approximation of a power series solutions near $y_0$ of the ordinary differential equation

-near $y_0$.
-Hence one would like the formal B-series to converge at least locally.
-In general, a B-series does not (even locally) converge, but the B-series of an element in the group of controlled characters converges at least on a small disc around $y_0$.
-One even obtains a morphism from the tame Butcher group into a Lie group of germs of diffeomorphisms (cf.\ \cite[Section 6]{BS16}).
+One would like the formal B-series to converge at least locally, but B-series do not exhibit this behaviour in general.
+However, the B-series of a controlled character converges at least locally (cf.\ \cite[Section 6]{BS16}).